JunaedyD/TownSquare/README.md

 3. The project includes **animations** for loading and displaying lists to ensure a smooth user experience.
 4. The app is currently designed for **web browsers** only, with future plans to support **Android** and **iOS** platforms.
 5. **Styling** for text, colors, and box decorations has been organized and optimized for consistency and a clean UI design throughout the app.
+6. Since this is a sample project, the App ID and API key are not hidden to simplify running the application.
+In production, all sensitive keys must be stored in an .env file and excluded from GitHub for security purposes.

 ## Improvements